-- Preheat oven to 350 degrees.
+- Preheat oven to 350℉.
 In a large bowl, whisk together flour, baking powder, baking soda, and salt until well incorporated.

-- In the bowl of a stand mixer, add room temp butter, 1 cup + 2 tablespoons granulated sugar, and vanilla.
+- In the bowl of a mixer, add butter, 1 cup granulated sugar, and vanilla.
 Turn mixer on medium speed and cream together for 2 minutes, scraping down sides of bowl halfway through.
 Butter/sugar mixture should look creamy and fluffy.

 - Add egg, turning mixer to medium/low speed until just incorporated.
+Scrape down the sides as needed.
 Do not over mix.

 - Add dry ingredients to mixer, and combine until just incorporated, scraping down the sides of the bowl as needed.
 Do not over mix.

-- Bake for 8-10 minutes until the middle of the cookies don’t look doughy anymore and the edges of the cookies just start to turn light golden.
+- Bake for 9-12 minutes until the middle of the cookies are just set and the edges of the cookies just start to turn light golden.

-- To freeze: Freeze any unused raw cookie dough balls in a Ziploc bag.
-Bake cookies right from the freezer at 350 degrees for 10-12 minutes OR let balls sit out on the counter for 30 minutes before baking and bake as usual.
+- Freeze any unused raw cookie dough balls in a Ziploc bag.
+Bake cookies right from the freezer at 350℉ for 10-14 minutes.